-In addition to these ongoing programs, the Cherry Point team is completing major updates of the Restoration Installation Program's Community Relations Plan (CRP) and administrative record.
-When complete, the CRP will include detailed information on electronic resources available to those seeking information on restoration activities and will integrate with searchable electronic access to Cherry Point's updated administrative record that will be provided at two local libraries and via the restoration program web site.
+In addition to these ongoing programs, the Cherry Point team is completing a major update and transformation of the Installation Restoration Program's Community Relations Plan (CRP) to a Community Involvement Plan (CIP) and has completed an update of the administrative record along with a significant upgrade of the two local document repositories.
+When complete, the CIP will include detailed information on electronic resources available to those seeking information on restoration activities and will integrate with searchable electronic access to Cherry Point's updated administrative record provided at two local libraries and via the restoration program web site.